 This article provides you with a conceptual overview of conditional access in Azure AD.

-In a mobile first, cloud first world, Azure Active Directory enables single sign-on to devices, apps, and services from anywhere.
-With the proliferation of devices (including BYOD), work off corporate networks, and 3rd party SaaS apps, IT professionals are faced with two opposing goals:
+In a mobile-first, cloud-first world, Azure Active Directory enables single sign-on to devices, apps, and services from anywhere.
+With the proliferation of devices (including BYOD), work off corporate networks, and third party SaaS apps, IT professionals are faced with two opposing goals:

-- Empower the end users to be productive wherever and whenever
+- Empower users to be productive wherever and whenever

 - Protect the corporate assets at any time

 By using conditional access policies, you can apply the right access controls under the required conditions.
 Azure AD conditional access provides you with added security when needed and stays out of your user’s way when it isn’t.

 Following are some common access concerns that conditional access can help you with: